What does “ethically sourced” mean?

 What made you start roasting coffee?

 We started purchasing fresh roasted, single origin coffee from our local farmer’s market.
 Come winter time we had a problem on our hands; we had no way of getting more of that sweet sweet go juice.
 We were desperate and faced with a choice: either go back to drinking stale store bought coffee, or figure out how to roast coffee ourselves.
 People around us enjoyed our coffee and so we decided to share it with the masses and Modest Coffee was born!
-To read more about our story click the Our Story link.
+Go here to read Our Story.

 Are you going to sell flavored coffees?